drevops/vortex/.scaffold/docs/content/drupal/composer.md

 [Drupal Composer project](https://github.com/drupal-composer/drupal-project)
 provides a starter kit for managing your site dependencies with Composer.

-DrevOps extends the Drupal Composer project's `composer.json` to support additional features and tools.
+Scaffold extends the Drupal Composer project's `composer.json` to support additional features and tools.

 DrevOps team will keep the `composer.json` file up-to-date with the latest